 - Ukrainian Greek Catholic Church: This network of churches practices the Eastern rite.
 The Ukranian Greek Catholic Church practices the Western rite.

 Churches in the Eastern Rite have liturgy that is rooted in Eastern Orthodox Christianity.
 However, each of these networks has willingly chosen to be in communion with the Roman Catholic Church.
+(Also see Is Catholicism a Religion or Denomination: What’s the Difference?)

 Each Eastern Rite network has it’s own leader, though he isn’t a pope, who is in charge of bishops, priests and congregations in their jurisdiction.
 Each Eastern Rite head is part of the “Congregation of Orthodox Churches” leadership group, which is a body that serves as the liaison between the Vatican in Rome and Eastern Rite churches.